 Sale prices are right-skewed with a long tail from $200k to $755k.
 The middle 50% of prices range from $130k to $210k, and the median is about $160k.

-Regarding the sale year, there were no major differences in price and count over years, even during the financial crisis in 2008-2009.
+Regarding the sale year, there were no major differences in price and count over years.
+That held true even during the financial crisis in 2008-2009.

 The seasonality in sales activities is obvious.
-The house sale market is more active in summertime (June & July), but this did not associate with higher prices.
+The house sale market is more active in summertime (June & July).
+However, this was not associated with higher prices.

-For the 19 neighborhoods in Ames, there exist 2 major clusters on the west of the university and the north side of Ames.
+For the 19 neighborhoods in Ames, there are two major clusters on the west of the university and the north side of Ames.
 North Ames (the pink spots on the graph) is the neighborhood with the most sales through the years.